evberghe/harmonograph/README.md

 # harmonograph
-Repository to contain the code for harmapp, a Shiny application implementing a simple harmonograph
+Repository to contain the code for harmapp, a Shiny application implementing a simple harmonograph.
+A live version of this app is available on https://evberghe.shinyapps.io/harmapp